 Root Canal Professionals Near You

 DGY Dentistry Ann Arbor uses high-tech root canal techniques for the most precise treatment possible.
 These current techniques are more precise and far less irritating with fewer post-treatment problems.
 We take patient comfort seriously by using a variety of anesthetic techniques including nitrous oxide and oral sedation.
 Many patients have come to us because of anesthesia problems in the past and have been successfully treated.

-Dr. Quell has an aptitude for endodontics (root canal treatment) and is currently undergoing additional advanced training in endodontics in order to keep up with the latest technology, literature, and techniques so he can save patients’ natural teeth whenever possible.
+Dr. Quell and Dr. Yilmaz have an aptitude for endodontics (root canal treatment) and are currently undergoing additional advanced training in endodontics in order to keep up with the latest technology, literature, and techniques so they can save patients’ natural teeth whenever possible.

 Dr. Donaldson has built his career on continuous education and is highly trained and experienced in root canal treatment and oral sedation dentistry.
 He received high academic and clinical honors from dental school and has served on the board for a large dental continuing education society.